matt454/agent-fleet-console/README.md

 Fleet is a local-first web console for creating, configuring, monitoring, and operating Dockerized Hermes agents across one or more trusted machines.

+It is primarily built for Hermes Agent and the NVIDIA-focused Hermes variant, Nemo Hermes.
+Standard Hermes agents are the default path; Nemo Hermes agents are supported when the `nemohermes` runner is available or automatic installation is enabled.

 It gives a single operator view for the parts that become noisy once you run more than one agent: service health, provider defaults, shared credentials, chat sessions, browser sidecars, VNC, terminal access, local web publishing, backups, restores, clones, remote nodes, and setup readiness.

 Fleet is designed for technical operators running personal or team-controlled agent infrastructure on a workstation, homelab, VPN, or trusted LAN.
 Runtime state and secrets stay local by default; the repository keeps source code separate from `.env`, `runtime/`, `data/`, `logs/`, `secrets/`, and `vendor/hermes-agent/`.